tyeborg/client-server-socket-app/README.md

 ## Additional Information

-To access the kernel messages that are printed onto the log, use the following command in the terminal: `dmesg`
+To access kernel messages that are printed onto the log, use the following command in the terminal: `dmesg`

 ## Project Evaluation